KruegerDesigns/learning_cms/README.md

 # README #

 This is a modern designed theme with basic layout and typography settings.
-The intention of this theme is for it to be used as a starter or boilerplate template.
+The file structure is designed to use the index.php file with a .htaccess router.
+I have also implemented a markdown editor (still in progress).

-You can request a pull from: git@bitbucket.org:kruegerdesigns/modern-theme.git
+You can request a pull from: git@github.com:KruegerDesigns/learning_cms.git

 Some of the third party features:
 * Parsedown.php
-* Bootstrap Markdown Editor
 * .htaccess Router thanks to Chris Cherry

 ### What is this repository for? ###